 Baby Sea Lions, Blue-footed Boobies with their turquoise toes, animals that look photoshopped who are completely oblivious to you as they go about their lives on Mars-style terrains.
 Those are the images that come to mind when you think of the Galapagos.
 Powdery sandy beaches and live volcanoes in the same setting.
 It’s unbelievable, it’s evocative, it’s powerful, and nothing can prepare you for the natural beauty of these islands.
 But planning it?
 Ah.
 Well, that’s another story.

 Having visited the Galapagos islands a matter of weeks ago, I decided this guide was needed, mainly because I couldn’t find any of the answers to the questions we had before going.
 I had no idea where to start with my planning.
 I hadn’t a clue about what I needed to know; which questions I should ask ahead; what the distances were like; whether cruises or day trips between the islands were better.
 I didn’t even really know how to get there!
+Do you need a cruise to get to the Galapagos islands?
+When is the best time to visit?
 What are the differences between ALL of the options?
 And yes, there are so many options!

 It’s easy to be overwhelmed when planning a Galapagos trip.
 There are a number of things that need to be considered when planning your adventure; the most important two factors being time and budget.
 These are the two largest factors as they impact everything else.